-No, not reliable.
+No, not reliable, though some are better than others.
 And they are also supposed to confer an aerodynamic advantage.
 Some do, some don’t.

 Some have a smooth surface which can deflect a cyclist.
 That is still no guarantee that the cyclist will escape serious injury or death.
 Other side guards are only open frameworks which can catch and drag a bicycle.
 A lot of what I have seen is little more than window dressing.